 Identifying good or bad placements can be very difficult.
 For website placements we’ve been enjoying great success with making a domain “fingerprint” and use the data available in the ads.txt file.
-Now it is time for an approach that provides us with insights on mobile app placements where sample size is a problem.
-In this blog post we inspect all apps in the Google Play Store. iTunes Store will be next.
+Now it’s time for an approach that provides us with insights on mobile app placements where sample size is a problem.
+In this blog, post we inspect all apps in the Google Play Store. iTunes Store will be next.

 Dealing with small sample sizes